revuedescolonies/revuedescolonies/src/contents/about.md

 <h2 style="clear: both">Project goals</h2>

-The purpose of this project is to preserve the legacy of this remarkable and influential journal by making it accessible to researchers, students, and interested members of the general public.
-The open-access bilingual digital edition and its accompanying critical apparatus aim to provide an authoritative text of the _Revue_ supported by robust scholarship in the range of academic disciplines its contents engage, including the history of transatlantic slavery and its abolition, French and wider European colonial history, international Black literature and culture, and the rise of mass media.
-The edition’s translations and annotations are the work of an international team of scholars, including leading experts in nineteenth-century Caribbean studies, French literary history, the history of the French colonial empire, and the history of print media.
+The purpose of this project is to preserve the legacy of this remarkable periodical by making it accessible to researchers, students, and interested members of the general public.
+The open-access bilingual digital edition and its accompanying critical apparatus aim to provide an authoritative text on the _Revue_, supported by robust scholarship in the range of academic disciplines its contents engage, including the history of transatlantic slavery and its abolition, French and wider European colonial history, international Black literature and culture, and the rise of the periodical press.

+The edition's translations and annotations are the work of an international team of researchers, including leading experts in Caribbean studies, colonial history, nineteenth-century literatures and cultures, translation studies, and the history of print media.

 ## Text encoding